KRitter90/KRitter90.github.io/README.md

     </section>
     <section>
       <h2> Section 2 </h2>
-      <p> Here, I will also add a paragraph.
+      Here, I will also add a paragraph.
 So why am I doing all of this?
         There are so many ways to learn new things for free.
         I think that is super fun.
 Here I will break the line:
       <br> When breaking a line, no ending tag is needed.
 It works just like this.
         So Let's say I want to write even more and make the reader put some extra focus on the next line.
 What will happen if I add a "hr"?
       <hr> The hr also does not require any ending tag.
 So what is the difference between "br" and "hr"?
-      So maybe, let's just end this paragraph for now.</p>
+      So maybe, let's just end this paragraph for now.
         <section>
           <h4> Subsection 2.1 </h4>
             <p> So this is how to write a nice looking subsection.
 No containers or pictures needed - it actually works with simple text formatting tips.
 I am very glad that I just found out and can now try more how to use them accurately.
 I guess less is sometimes more. </p>